Billy Graham

 Graham was close to US presidents Dwight D. Eisenhower, Lyndon B. Johnson (one of his closest friends), and Richard Nixon.
-He was also lifelong friends with Robert Schuller, another televangelist and the founding pastor of the Crystal Cathedral, whom Graham talked into starting his own television ministry.
+He was also a lifelong friend with Robert Schuller, another televangelist and the founding pastor of the Crystal Cathedral, whom Graham talked into starting his own television ministry.
 Graham's evangelism was appreciated by mainline Protestant denominations, as he encouraged mainline Protestants, who were converted to his evangelical message, to remain within or return to their mainline churches.
 Despite early suspicions and apprehension on his part towards Catholicism—common among contemporaneous evangelical Protestants—Graham eventually developed amicable ties with many American Catholic Church figures, later encouraging unity between Catholics and Protestants.

 Graham operated a variety of media and publishing outlets; according to his staff, more than 3.2 million people have responded to the invitation at Billy Graham Crusades to "accept Jesus Christ as their personal savior".
 Graham's lifetime audience, including radio and television broadcasts, likely surpassed billions of people.
-As a result of his crusades, Graham preached the gospel to more people, live and in-person, than anyone in the history of Christianity.
-Graham was on Gallup's list of most admired men and women a record-61 times.
+As a result of his crusades, Graham possibly preached the gospel to more people, live and in-person, than anyone in the history of Christianity.
+Graham was on Gallup's list of most admired men and women a record 61 times.
 Grant Wacker wrote that, by the mid-1960s, he had become the "Great Legitimator", saying: "By then his presence conferred status on presidents, acceptability on wars, shame on racial prejudice, desirability on decency, dishonor on indecency, and prestige on civic events."